 JO: How are banks managing to balance their social duty with their fiduciary duty to protect profitability?

 JB: Bank boards are very actively thinking about this.
 They are well aware that they didn't have the best record in society coming out of the previous crisis, and even going into this crisis.
 They know that playing a supportive role for the economy and their customers, socially-responsible banking, is the way to improve their reputation.
 At the same time it’s a fine balancing act between providing a loan to those who need it but also taking care of the medium to longer term when it might not be fully clear whether that business is actually going to survive this crisis in the first place, or whether it was viable.
-That has also been demonstrated by the fact that quite a lot of banks in the US and Europe have made formal or informal commitments not to lay off staff in this calendar year, or to put certain restructuring programs on hold.
+That has also been demonstrated by the fact that quite a lot of banks in the US and Europe have made formal or informal commitments not to lay off staff in this calendar year, or to put certain restructuring programmes on hold.

 JO: Some banks, particularly in Europe, have been waiting for a while for interest rates to eventually rise to help them with net interest margin.
 But that looks even further away.
-Is this crisis putting bank business models under strain again through the very low-for-even-longer interest rate environment?
+Is this crisis putting bank business models under strain again through the very ‘low for even longer’ interest rate environment?

 JB: It certainly puts the return on equity targets under strain because of the credit provisions and then also because of the interest rate environment.
-There's a lot of uncertainty in the overall economy, banks are well capitalized, so they do have good staying power.
+There's a lot of uncertainty in the overall economy, banks are well capitalised, so they do have good staying power.
 But it remains to be seen what happens over the next six to 12 months to see how overall bank profitability will evolve.

-JO: What will be some of the long term lessons - and even benefits - from the crisis for the banking sector?
+JO: What will be some of the long-term lessons – and even benefits – from the crisis for the banking sector?

 JB: I would certainly hope for the reputation of banks to actually increase through this crisis where banks really play their role as a facilitator for the economy and for customers going about their business.
 It would be good for banks that have purpose in mind, that think about responsible banking across ESG targets to come out of this crisis stronger in terms of reputation, but also with growth prospects.
 This was confirmed by our consumer survey where we found that the majority of customers put very high premium on those institutions which seem to be doing the right thing during this crisis.
 Secondly with the digital acceleration, banks can become much more agile in a very short period of time and can leverage technologies, artificial intelligence, and other innovations to serve customers better.
 Hopefully this will prepare banks better for the next decade.